Taylor-eOS/layout-classifier/README.md

 - **TensorFlow**: Used to build and train the text classification model.
 - **Scikit-learn**: For standardizing input features using the `StandardScaler`.
 - **GUI**: Provides a simple interface for user input and model validation during document analysis.
-- **CSV**: Outputs detailed feature data for each text block for further analysis.